shoaibkhan17/JumpIN/readme.txt

 happen in sequence.

 - Fox Class:
 -----------Fox is a subclass of the abstract Animal class.
-It can be moved horizontally or vertically.
-It contains its location as well as the location of its body part.
+It can be moved only either horizontally or vertically, so this information was captured using a boolean as an instance variable (only 2 options).
+Fox contains its location as well as the location of its body part.
 Fox is responsible for handling the movement of the fox by updating its locations.

 - Hole Class:
 -----------Hole is a subclass of the abstract Piece class.
 It is stationary and cannot be moved.
 It can